-- Making a written report using the Record of Concern module of the SPCMS to their Principal of the reportable suspicion (or if the allegation is against the Principal to the Executive Director) and as a matter of urgency receiving written confirmation from the Principal or Executive Director of the date and time that the report was submitted to the Department of Child Safety, Youth and Women; or - Making a report directly to the Department of Child Safety, Youth and Women via the online reporting form generated through the SPCMS with the assistance of Catholic Education Services Student Protection Officer or via the Department of Child Safety, Youth and Women online reporting form.
+- Making a written report using the Record of Concern module of the SPCMS to their Principal of the reportable suspicion (or if the allegation is against the Principal to the Executive Director) and as a matter of urgency receiving written confirmation from the Principal or Executive Director of the date and time that the report was submitted to Child Safety Services; or - Making a report directly to Child Safety Services via the online reporting form generated through the SPCMS with the assistance of Catholic Education Services Student Protection Officers or via Child Safety Services online reporting form.

-When the Principal or Executive Director receives a report, where a teacher has formed a 'reportable suspicion', they must, as a matter of urgency, forward the report to the Department of Child Safety, Youth and Women.
+When the Principal or Executive Director receives a report, where a teacher has formed a 'reportable suspicion', they must, as a matter of urgency, forward the report to Child Safety Services.

-Where a Principal themselves forms a 'reportable suspicion', they must make a report directly to the Department of Child Safety, Youth and Women.
+Where a Principal themselves forms a 'reportable suspicion', they must make a report directly to Child Safety Services.

-Teachers are encouraged to make mandatory reports to the Department of Child Safety, Youth and Women through their Principal (as described above).
-However, if a teacher forms a 'reportable suspicion' about a student, the teacher must satisfy themselves, as a matter of urgency, that the Principal has provided a report to the Department of Child Safety, Youth and Women.
+Teachers are encouraged to make mandatory reports to Child Safety Services through their Principal (as described above).
+However, if a teacher forms a 'reportable suspicion' about a student, the teacher must satisfy themselves, as a matter of urgency, that the Principal has provided a report to Child Safety Services confer with the school Student Protection Contacts and/or Cairns Catholic Education Student Protection Officers for support in making the mandatory report themselves.

-If the teacher does not reasonably suppose that the Principal has provided the report to the Department of Child Safety, Youth and Women, the teacher must, as a matter of urgency, make the report directly to the Department of Child Safety, Youth and Women.
-Teachers are encouraged to confer with the school Student Protection Contacts or Cairns Catholic Education Student Protection Officer for support in making the mandatory report themselves.
+If the teacher does not reasonably suppose that the Principal has provided the report to Child Safety Services the teacher must, as a matter of urgency, make the report directly to Child Safety Services.
+Teachers are encouraged to